cfjedimaster/fireflyapi/articles/complex_process_1/article.md

 ## Generating Product Images with a Removed Background

 Next up we need to take our source products and remove the background from each.
-Photoshop APIs require the use of cloud storage so this process will require three things:
+The Photoshop API requires the use of cloud storage so this process will require three things:

 * We need to upload our product to Dropbox
 * We need to create a 'readable' link for that resource, a way for the Photoshop API to read in the image.